-3. The amount of the remedy is based on the area identified by CPS in which the student was potentially impacted.
-If a student is identified by CPS as potentially impacted in more than one area, the amounts will be added together, up to a maximum of \$4000.00 per school year.
-Students identified for a UER will also receive a Chromebook unless they received a Chromebook for remote learning.
+2. The amount of the remedy is based on the area identified by CPS in which the student was potentially impacted.
+If a student is identified by CPS as potentially impacted in more than one area or year, the amounts will be added together, up to a maximum of \$4000.00 per school year.